 Not to be left behind, the humanities and social sciences faculties were also active.
 Their students and employees were involved in countless charity activities and initiatives.
-Experts from the Faculty of Arts helped in translating important televi13

-There were more than a few headquarters where students coordinated volunteering efforts.
+Experts from the Faculty of Arts helped in translating important televiForum than a few headquarters where students coordinated volunteering efforts.